 What’s in it for the business that is buying?

 The Indian market doesn’t have the depth where one brand or category can make a thousand crores.
 A brand that deals with skincare, beauty products, or lifestyle products usually generates a maximum revenue of Rs.500-700 crore.
 If you wish to create a company that generates $1-billion, you could have 8-10 brands, each generating Rs.
 500-700 Crore.
 A business that is buying media houses can accelerate revenue generation by scaling and expanding themselves, as well as the brands they’ve acquired through content to commerce approach.

 Buying a digital media house or content-based brand means you will have a library of sharp, targeted content, to leverage your reach and obtain more consumers to buy your products.

 Targeting customers through content is the most practical and cost-efficient way of grabbing their attention.
 They can combine product exposures within content pieces that are contextual to the story that the user is reading.
 Thus, they can expose prospective customers to the products directly.

 What’s in it for the business getting bought over?

 The kind of acquisition Good Glamm has done in the last 12 months will certainly help the acquired brands as they will receive hefty investments to grow and expand.
 Moreover, they now benefit from the expertise of professionals from different or similar industries.

-Brands acquired by a billion-dollar business can also have access to broad offline distribution networks spanning thousands of points of sales terminals.
+Brands acquired by a billion-dollar business can also have access to broad offline distribution networks spanning thousands of points of sales terminals, including those of top media houses in India.
 And, the best part is that all the acquired digital media platforms can continue to work as independent brands and media houses.